bmorrow5/SPOS/README.md

 # Strategic Procurement Optimization System (SPOS)

 This system utilizes an application of game theory called Bayesian Fuzzy Games to optimize supplier negotiations when purchasing.
-This system works via email.
-It will calculate the optimal counter offer price, and then email the counter offer to the supplier.
+This system integrates with email, and can send emails.
+It currently cannot read emails as this will be added at a later date.

 ## How to Run
 Pending (build in progress)
+Ensure docker is installed on your computer.
 There will be two docker containers.
-One for the database, and one for the API.
-The frontend is seperated as well.
+One for the database, and one for the dash webpage.
 To run on docker enter the command line and enter:

 ### How to setup the docker database
 1. docker run --name spos_postgres -p 5432:5432 -e POSTGRES_PASSWORD=spos123 -d postgres